We were sitting alongside a stream in Wonderopolis the other day when we heard a squirrel, a badger, and a moose having an odd conversation:

 Badger: You mean the tortoise sunbathing on the shoreline?

 Moose: No, I think he means that terrapin doing the backstroke.

 Squirrel: You guys are nuts!

 Turtles?
 Tortoises?
 Terrapins?
-What’s going on here?
-Are these completely different animals or do the squirrel, badger, and moose just using nicknames for the same animal?
+What's going on here?
+Are these completely different animals or are the squirrel, badger, and moose just using nicknames for the same animal?

 Turtle, tortoise, and terrapin are all names for the hard-shelled, egg-laying reptiles in the taxonomic order Chelonia.
 Basically, they're all turtles.
 The exact name used for a particular type of turtle, though, can vary depending upon where they live or where YOU live.